© Crown copyright 2021

 You should also periodically refresh these checks to the extent that you consider it necessary to ensure that a wholesaler’s approval has remained valid.

 If a trade buyer is found to have purchased from an unapproved wholesaler, they could face prosecution, be liable to a penalty, and alcohol stock may be seized.
-If the trade buyer also holds a retail license, HMRC may also apply to the relevant licensing authority, for them to consider sanctions to the trader’s retail licence to sell alcohol.
+If the trade buyer also holds a retail licence, HMRC may also apply to the relevant licensing authority, for them to consider sanctions to the trader’s retail licence to sell alcohol.

 13.1 Checking a wholesaler is approved

-It is intended that the user will be able to enter the AWRS URN of the wholesaler and the service will return sufficient details to allow the user to confirm that the wholesaler is approved.
+The user will be able to enter the AWRS URN of the wholesaler and the service will return sufficient details to allow the user to confirm that the wholesaler is approved.

 13.2 Accessing the AWRS online look up system